VUMC-VMAC/GWAS_QC/README.md

 Files needed for the Pre-Imputation QC Part 1 script:
 - Raw genotype files
-- Singularity container (current version: CNT_genomic_processing_v3.simg)
+- Singularity container (current version: CNT_genomic_processing_v3.5.simg)
-- Files with FID, IID, race, and sex for each set
+- File with FID, IID, and sex for each set
+  - Sex should be coded as 1=male, 2=female, 0=unknown.
+- File with FID, IID, and race for each set
-  - The race column should have non-Hispanic whites coded as "White" and none of the values can have spaces.
-Sex should be coded as 1=male, 2=female, 0=unknown.
+  - Non-Hispanic whites coded as "White" or "EUR" and none of the values can have spaces.
 - 1000G files to use in calculating PCs (optional)

 To run the part 1 script, run a singularity command similar to the one below, binding the paths to the necessary input files.
 This script will take between 40 minutes to an hour to run, depending on the size of your dataset.
-As in the example below, -i specifies the input genotypes stem, -o specifies the output stem, -r specifies the race/sex file, and -G specifies the 1000G data.
+As in the example below, -i specifies the input genotypes stem, -o specifies the output stem, -r specifies the race file, -f specifies the sex file, and -G specifies the 1000G data.
 ```
 singularity exec --containall --bind /nfs:/nfs --bind  /data/h_vmac/GWAS_QC/:/ref/ --bind  /scratch/:/scratch/   \
 	    /data/h_vmac/GWAS_QC/singularity/CNT_genomic_processing_v3.simg /bin/bash -c "cd /scripts/GWAS_QC/ ; \
 	    sh gwas_qc_part1.sh -i   /scratch/mahone1/GWAS_QC_data/A4/Genotyped/Raw/A4_ids_sex \
 	    -o   /scratch/mahone1/GWAS_QC_data/A4/Genotyped/Cleaned/part1/A4_genotyped \
-	    -r   /scratch/mahone1/GWAS_QC_data/A4/A4_race_sex.txt \
+	    -r   /scratch/mahone1/GWAS_QC_data/A4/A4_race.txt \
+	    -f   /scratch/mahone1/GWAS_QC_data/A4/A4_sex.txt \
 	    -G   /ref/1000G_data/1000G_cleaned |& tee /scratch/mahone1/GWAS_QC_data/A4/Genotyped/Cleaned/part1/A4_gwas_qc_part1.log"
 ```